 If you want to give yourself an opportunity to break out of established patterns and refresh yourself with an inspiring experience that can change the way you see yourself, your work, your purpose, you will love a Pilates retreat.
 The Pilates holiday is a time to explore creative ideas with thoughtful people in a nourishing environment.
 With a pilates class in the morning and another Pilates class in the evening with relaxation, meditation at the end of every Pilates class.
 To top it all – massages with a fully qualified massage therapist.
 Sarah always brings her own massage therapist along on the Pilates holiday.
 A massage therapist that understands the body work during the Pilates class and will work on any specific needs to each individual student.
 With the various Pilates retreat locations, healthy fresh food is served at every meal time.
 Sarah runs her Pilates retreat in Europe, such as Pilates in Majorca, Spain, Pilates in France, Pilates in the UK, including the very famous and special hotel Miller Howe in the Lake District..

-Sarah’s Pilates retreats have recently been included alongside other retreats, in the book written by Caroline Sylge, entitled Body and Soul Escapes.
+Sarah’s Pilates retreats were included alongside other worldwide retreats, in the book written by Caroline Sylge, entitled Body and Soul Escapes.
 The book can be found on Amazon.
 Sarah also features in other press in Europe.
 In February 2009 Country Living Magazine had a full 2 page feature on Sarah’s retreat at Es-Castell in Majorca, Spain.
 Sarah has also been featured in various press around the world, including Sunday Times Style Magazine, The Observer Travel section double page feature and in 2008, In 2009 Sarah was on BBC Radio 5 talking about Pilates and Gordon Brown’s connection to Pilates.
 Sarah continues to write her monthly Pilates newsletter and talk to many journalists whenever necessary about Pilates.
 If you are a journalist reading this, do feel free to ask me or come along and try a Pilates retreat to write about.

 Yes.. probably.
 If you want to learn Pilates for the first time, or if you’ve practised Pilates for years you will still enjoy what the pilates holiday has to offer.
 I modify the Pilates for those who need it and always start with the basics, no matter how much Pilates you have done in the past.
 There is always something new to learn.
 If you need harder exercises, you will get them.
 If you want modified, that’s also taken care of.
 The Pilates holiday is there for everyone and noone should feel that they cannot keep up or will feel inadequate.
 Absolutely everyone is catered for.
 If you are not sure, or have an injury, please ask me and I can discuss.
 There are rare times when I tell someone to do one to one instead of joining a Pilates class on the Pilates holiday, but do feel free to discuss with me prior to the Pilates trip.